-The HKDSE will make use of standards-referenced reporting of assessments.
-What this means is that candidates' levels of performance will be reported with reference to a set of standards as defined by cut scores on the variable or scale for a given subject.
+Standards-referenced reporting of assessments is adopted for HKDSE.
+What this means is that candidates' levels of performance are reported with reference to a set of standards as defined by cut scores on the mark scale for a given subject.
 Standards referencing relates to the way in which results are reported and does not involve any changes in how teachers or examiners mark student work.
 The set of standards for a given subject can be represented diagrammatically as shown in Figure 5.1.

-Figure 5.1 Defining levels of performance via cut scores on the variable or scale for a given subject
+Figure 5.1 Defining levels of performance via cut scores on the mark scale for a given subject

 Within the context of the HKDSE there will be five cut scores, which will be used to distinguish five levels of performance (1-5), with 5 being the highest.
-A performance below the threshold cut score for Level 1 will be labelled as "Unclassified" (U).
+A performance below the cut score for Level 1 is labelled as "Unclassified" (U).

-For each of the five levels, a set of written descriptors will be developed that describe what the typical candidate performing at this level is able to do.
+For each of the five levels, a set of written descriptors has been developed that to describe what the typical candidate performing at this level is able to do.
 The principle behind these descriptors is that they describe what typical candidates can do, not what they cannot do.
 In other words, they describe performance in positive rather than negative terms.
-These descriptors will necessarily represent "on-average" statements and may not apply precisely to individuals, whose performance within a subject may be variable and span two or more levels.
-Samples of students' work at various levels of attainment may be used to illustrate the standards expected of them.
+These descriptors represent "on-average" statements and may not apply precisely to individuals, whose performance within a subject may be variable and span two or more levels.
+Samples of students' work at various levels of attainment are provided to illustrate the standards expected of them.
 These samples, when used together with the level descriptors, will illustrate the standards expected at the various levels of attainment.

-In setting standards for the HKDSE, Levels 4 and 5 will be set with reference to the standards achieved by students awarded grades A-D in the current HKALE.
+In setting standards for the HKDSE, Levels 4 and 5 are set with reference to the standards achieved by students awarded grades A-D in the current HKALE.
 It needs to be stressed, however, that the intention is that the standards will remain constant over time - not the percentages awarded different levels, as these are free to vary in line with variations in overall student performance.
 Referencing Levels 4 and 5 to the standards associated with the old grades A-D is important for ensuring a degree of continuity with past practice, for facilitating tertiary selection and for maintaining international recognition.